 Any Code Kingdoms discounts available?

-After searching high and low, I couldn’t find any.
+It’s pretty difficult to find any discounts.
 Although, I’m guessing that’s because you can’t discount £9.99 per month that much!

 I would happily pay far more for this kind of course if it meant my children all grew up to be computer whizz-kids.
 So the proof in the pudding was how my kids coped with it.
 I had visions of hours of peace as they improved their minds and worked towards their new career.

 I signed up, logged in and passed the computer to my 10-year old George.
 Off I went, put the football on to enjoy an afternoon of peace.
 5 minutes later I heard “Dad, how do I do this?”
 With a deep sigh, I went to the rescue.